The Sims 1

 - Most of the Neighbourhood, Rock, Jazz tracks from the base game, the Disco tracks from House Party, and the neighborhood tracks from all subsequent expansion tracks.

 - If you've played the American version of The Sims without any expansion packs, chances are you'll recognize Neighborhood 1, the first song that plays every time you enter the neighborhood screen for the first time.
-Also a potential Ear Worm, this jazzy tune lovably conjures up imagery of 1960s and 1970s suburbia.
+This jazzy tune lovably conjures up imagery of 1960s and 1970s suburbia.

 - While for players of the European version, this song may be the equivalent.
 It frequently plays on the neighborhood screen.
 Songs like this were definitely the icing on the cake for The Sims 1, taking a great game and giving it a lovely soundtrack to boot.